 Rent Setting and Valuation for Pubs

-What should ordinarily be a straight forward decision-making process, usually ends up by being one of the most easily manipulated to anyone not fully informed or aware.
-The establishment of ‘open market rental value’ is a straight forward issue of calculation reliant upon honesty, experience and skill.
+What should ordinarily be a straightforward decision-making process, usually ends up by being one of the most easily manipulated by anyone not fully informed or aware.
+The establishment of ‘open market rental value’ is a straightforward issue of calculation reliant upon honesty, experience and skill.
 However, all too often the rent is dictated by the Freeholder or Landlord on a ‘take it or leave it’ basis.
 The open market rental value should represent what would be paid by the ‘Reasonably Efficient Operator’ (REO) and based upon Fair Maintainable Trade (FMT).

 If actual accounts are used to assist in the formulation of an opinion on future trading potential, they will show only how a property is trading under the particular management at the time.
 Current and past performance is no guarantee as to the future turnover or profit.

-All too often, prospective operators work on the basis they can out perform the previous occupier and therefore they can ‘afford’ the rent.
-The previous operator, given the numbers of pub closures, may have suffered business failure.
+All too often, prospective operators work on the basis they can outperform the previous occupier and therefore they can ‘afford’ the rent.
+The previous operator, given the number of pub closures, may have suffered a business failure.
 Pub companies seeking to commit a new operator to one of their pubs, will not reveal what happened to the previous lessee, hiding behind the Data Protection Act.

 There are many alternative tied agreements available at the moment, giving the impression of a prosperous future potential for the operator.
 Few agreements actually offer anything different in the form of improved prospects of lessee profitability.

 In the beginning, any rent assessment is based on the likely turnover (FMT).
-At rent review an operator should not be penalised for over trading due to the unique goodwill they have created with their occupation or any legitimate improvements they have undertaken to the pub.
-Equally, a pub owning company should not suffer for a lessee trading below the level of a REO.
-On a new lease a prospective operator should be aware of the turnover established by the previous operator.
+At rent review, an operator should not be penalised for over-trading due to the unique goodwill they have created with their occupation or any legitimate improvements they have undertaken to the pub.
+Equally, a pub-owning company should not suffer for a lessee trading below the level of an REO.
+On a new lease, a prospective operator should be aware of the turnover established by the previous operator.
 Adjustments as appropriate, should be made for personal goodwill (leading to strong turnover), that may be lost on transfer.

-Next we look at Gross Profit (GP).
+Next, we look at Gross Profit (GP).
 Any successful lessee will have a stock taker in the future, so why not establish a relationship prior to taking a pub?
-A good stock taker will be able to advise fairly swiftly on likely gross profits at given prices and will have a history of knowledge and databases of examples.
-Free of tie GP’s appear to be slowly but steadily increasing.
-Whilst typically, tied operators’ drink (wet) GP’s have remained fairly static over the years, at around 50%.
+A good stocktaker will be able to advise fairly swiftly on likely gross profits at given prices and will have a history of knowledge and databases of examples.
+Free-of-tie GPs appear to be slowly but steadily increasing.
+Whilst typically, tied operators’ drink (wet) GPs have remained fairly static over the years, at around 50%.
 This can fall sharply in areas where; the lessee has free of tie, managed house competition or customers are particularly sensitive to price increases (quite often in community pub environments).
-The operators in such location seek to absorb some of the price increase from the supplier and thereby diminish their GP.
+The operators in such locations seek to absorb some of the price increase from the supplier and thereby diminish their GP.
 Some agreements contain tied product price discounts.
 This may have the effect of stabilising GP.

-A prospective lessee needs to consider that cost subtracted from GP (as percentages of turnover) offer a divisible balance which will be split (not necessarily evenly) between the parties.
+A prospective lessee needs to consider that cost subtracted from GP (as percentages of turnover) offers a divisible balance which will be split (not necessarily evenly) between the parties.
 Getting either of these estimates wrong can have a serious effect on earnings.
-For example, over estimating GP by just 1%, or underestimating costs by the same, can have almost a 10% reduction effect on earnings.
+For example, overestimating GP by just 1%, or underestimating costs by the same, can have almost a 10% reduction effect on earnings.